ct-js/ct-js/app/data/ct.libs/place/DOCS.md

 This method returns either `true` (a copy collides with a tile layer) or `false` (no collision).

+## ct.place.moveAlong(me, direction, maxLength, [ctype, stepSize])

+Moves a copy by `stepSize` in a given `direction` untill a `maxLength` is reached or a copy is next to another colliding copy.
+You can filter collided copies with `ctype`, and set precision with `stepSize` (default is `1`, which means pixel-by-pixel movement).
+This function is especially useful for side-view games and any fast-moving copies, as it allows precise movement without clipping or passing through surfaces.

 ## ct.place.nearest(x, y, type)